labrocadabro/builder247/docs/tool_development.md

 # Tool Development Guidelines

-This document outlines the standards and best practices for developing new tools in the Anthropic CLI Tools project.
+This document outlines the standards and best practices for developing new tools in the Implementation Agent project.

 ## Tool Structure